sschoener/DiscordTestBot/README.md

 # Installation
  1. Clone the repository.
- 2. Make sure that you have .NET core 2.1.201 installed.
+ 2. Make sure that you have .NET Core 2.1.201 installed.
 You can install it from [here](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.1.201-sdk-download.md).
 Make sure to install the SDK version!
  3. Within the repository, run `dotnet restore`.
 This will try to set up the environment.
  4. Execute `dotnet build` to ensure that the program builds as expected.
  5. Make sure to add your bot's discord token to the `configuration.json` file. **Do NOT publish it somewhere with your token in it.
 Do NOT commit to this repository with the token in it.**